-As a last resort use CMI Mortar Cleaner.
-This is an acid based cleaner and care should be taken with its use.
-Again follow manufacturer's instructions, wet masonry, use weak solutions first, increasing strength as necessary.
-Notwithstanding manufacturers instructions, only allow the product to remain on masonry for a very short time before rinsing with a hosepipe (repeating the treatment as necessary) as high pressure washers can 'blast out' the fines on the surface resulting in swirling patterns which cannot be removed (refer to Technical Information Sheet 2- Pressure Washers).
+Follow manufacturer's instructions, wet masonry, use weak solutions first, increasing strength as necessary.
+Notwithstanding manufacturer's instructions, only allow the product to remain on masonry for a very short time before rinsing with hosepipe, repeating the treatment as necessary.
+Do not use neat acid on masonry, walling and cast stone.
+Notwithstanding any cleaning manufacturer's instructions do not use high pressure washers to rinse masonry, walling and cast stone as these can 'blast out' the fines on the surface resulting in swirling patterns which cannot be removed (refer to Technical Information Sheet 2- Pressure Washers).

-Please ensure that you protect adjacent surfaces and obtain all information regarding Health and Safety regarding the use of these materials and follow the recommendations.
+Please ensure that you protect adjacent surfaces and obtain all information regarding Health and Safety regarding the use of cleaning materials and follow the recommendations.